TaylorC19/TaylorC19/README.md

 Git, Postgres, Google Firebase, Render

 ## 🌱 I’m currently learning ...
-At the moment, I am in the process of learning how to utilize Django Templates for frontend development.
+At the moment, I am in the process of learning how to utilize Docker containers to create a common dev environment.
 Additionally, I have a keen interest in implementing Docker.

 ## 🔭 I’m currently working on ...
+More information can be found on [my portfolio page](https://my-portfolio-taylorc19s-projects.vercel.app/).
 1. [GamerTalk](https://github.com/GamerTalk).
 This is a project being worked on by a small team to create a language exchange app for gamers to meet each other.
 2. [Meal Prep Life](https://github.com/TaylorC19/meal-prep-tracker).
 This is an independent project.
 It is a recipe-sharing application that uses a nutrition API, [Nutritionix](https://www.nutritionix.com/), to provide the health information of the recipe.